COASTAL MANAGEMENT [CM]

 Goals, Objectives, Policies & Strategies

-(Please see the strikethrough/underline revisions to the Goals, Objectives, Policies & Strategies, that include changes made since the initial posting.)
+- Strikethrough/underline revisions to the Goals, Objectives, Policies & Strategies, that include changes made since the initial posting.

 MAINTAIN, RESTORE AND ENHANCE THE INTEGRITY AND QUALITY OF COASTAL RESOURCES.

 Maintain beaches and dune systems to balance the benefits of storm risk reduction, recreation and the economy with their function as a natural resource.

 Preserve, restore, maintain and enhance living and non-living coastal natural resources.